jazzyisj/unavailable-entities-sensor/README.md

 **The template sensor AND the ignored_entities group ARE BOTH REQURED for the template to render.**

+If do not want to use the group.ignored_entities group you must also delete the following filter from the template sensor.

+    |rejectattr('entity_id','in',state_attr('group.ignored_entities','entity_id'))

 The logger filter and example automation are both optional.
 ## Customizing The Sensor
 There are several things you can do to customize the results of this sensor.